Carnegie Library of Reims: Restoration

-In 2001, the City of Reims entrust the renovation of the library to French architects Jacques Bléhaut and Jean-Loup Roubert.
+In 2001, the City of Reims entrusted the renovation of the library to French architects Jacques Bléhaut and Jean-Loup Roubert.
 Priority was given to bringing the building up to standards, in terms of accessibility and safety, while respecting the original spirit of the place.
-The renovation aimed also at improving as much as possible the conditions of conservation of collections, with the installation of air conditioning in the book stores.
+The renovation aimed also at improving as much as possible the conditions of conservation of collections, with the installation of air conditioning in the book stacks.
 In the areas accessible to the public, the restoration was also an opportunity to improve the comfort of the readers and offer them new activity areas (conference room, educational workshop), located at the ground-garden.
 This transformation was made possible with the move in 2002 of the municipal archives, located since 1928 in the building.
-Great care was also given to the restoration of decorative elements: marble, stained glass, ironwork, woodwork.
+Great care was also given to the restoration of decorative elements: marble, stained glass, ironwork, and woodwork.
 The library reopened to the public in June 2005.